reuniware/NanoPool_Easy_Monero_Miner/README.md

 # NanoPool Easy Monero Miner
 NanoPool Easy Monero Miner for https://xmr.nanopool.org/

+Despite its name, it can also by used for mining monero on any other pool.

 This application will make you easily mine monero on xmr.nanopool.org.

 It uses XmRig and RandomX algorithm.